INTRODUCTION AND POLICY STATEMENT

 AP employees are encouraged to report any misconduct or unethical behaviour.

-The AP Code of Business Conduct and Ethics reflects both AP's and its subsidiaries' commitment to conduct business in accordance with relevant legal and ethical standards.
+The AP Code of Business Conduct and Ethics reflects the AP's group commitment to conduct business in accordance with relevant legal and ethical standards.
 Where employees have questions about the code or have become aware of a possible policy violation, they are encouraged to immediately report their concerns.

 Further, AP operates a confidential 'Integrity Hotline', which is accessible to employees, members, vendors and customers as "a confidential means to report on suspected violations of company policy, law, and/or other potential improper business conduct."